PTI tables South Punjab Province Bill in NA today: Qureshi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MULTAN: Foreign Minister Shah Mehmood Qureshi said on Sunday the South Punjab Province committee, formed by Pakistan Tehreek-e-Insaf (PTI) government, would present the South Punjab Province Bill in the National Assembly on Monday (today).
+MULTAN: Foreign Minister Shah Mehmood Qureshi said on Sunday the south Punjab province committee, formed by Pakistan Tehreek-e-Insaf (PTI) government, would present the South Punjab Province Bill in National Assembly on Monday (today).

-The committee consists of Samiullah Chaudhry, Sardar Nasrullah Dareshak and Pir Zahoor Hussain Qureshi, he said adding that Rs680 million had been allocated for the South Punjab Secretariat, which would start working from the current fiscal year.
-He said Pakistan Muslim League-Nawaz was opposing creation of the south Punjab province.

 He said rise in current terrorism wave in the country had been hatched by anti-Pakistan and anti-CPEC forces, which did not want stability in the country.
 He warned that if India’s Research and Analysis Wing (RAW) or Afghanistan’s National Directorate of Security (NDS) would be found involved in current terrorism wave, Pakistan would chase them at any cost, like Pakistan's Air Force targeted Indian fighter jets.